-Although some of those living in the area are not affected by these developments at the moment, it is only a matter of time until it adversely affects the quality of life of all those in the rural community in North Devon.
+Although some are not affected by these developments at the moment, it is only a matter of time until it adversely affects the quality of life of all those in the rural community in North Devon.
 Similar developments have already been seen in other communities across the UK.

-Although “Too Much Slurry” originates from a desire to protect a single community on the Hartland Peninsula it is clear to all of us that the issues we face in Hartland are faced by other communities across North Devon, across the South West and indeed across the whole of the UK.
+Although “Too Much Slurry” originates from a desire to protect a single community, it is clear to all of us that the issues we face are faced by other communities across North Devon, across the South West and indeed across the whole of the UK.

-We wish to prompt the effective regulation of this movement towards the industrialization of farming and we are seeking to change the planning regulations to protect residents and communities close to intensive farms whether they be dairy, pig or chicken farms or close to Anaerobic Digesters (“Ads”) that produce digestate that is then spread in vast quantities on nearby fields.
+We wish to prompt the effective regulation of this movement towards the industrialization of farming and we are seeking to change the planning regulations to protect residents and communities close to intensive farms (whether they be dairy, beef, pig or chicken farms) or close to Anaerobic Digesters (“ADs”) that produce digestate that is then spread in vast quantities on nearby fields.

 A simple step would be to characterize fields that receive the slurry from intensive farms or digestate from Ads as “spreading fields” and to require planning permission for fields to be used as “spreading fields”.
 In that way the frequency, the timing, the intensity and the manner of spreading can be subject to regulation as can the content of the slurry or digestate.
 All very modest requirements when one considers that homes will abut the “spreading fields” upon which the slurry is spread.
 And when the spreading of slurry becomes the principle value generator of a field it is difficult to maintain that the field is being used for “agricultural purposes”.

-A simple step would be to require all Local Authorities to monitor impact upon the air quality, the water quality and the volume of traffic surrounding intensive farms.
+A simple step would be to require all Local Authorities to monitor impact upon the air quality, the water quality and the volume of traffic surrounding intensive farms and ADs.

-A simple step would be to require all intensive farms to be licensed with conditions of use that are easily enforceable by Local Authorities on behalf of affected residents and businesses.
+A simple step would be to require all intensive farms and ADs to be licensed with conditions of use that are easily enforceable by Local Authorities on behalf of affected residents and businesses.

-We also wish to prompt research into the health implications upon the human population of the frequent spreading of millions of gallons of slurry close to homes and communities.
+We also wish to prompt research into the health implications upon the human population of the frequent spreading of millions of gallons of slurry or tons of digestate close to homes and communities.

 What You Can Do